OCA/hr-attendance/hr_attendance_autoclose/README.rst

 Usage
 =====

-1. Go to *Attendances > Configuration > Configuration*.
+1. Go to *Attendances ▸ Configuration ▸ Settings*.
-2. Set the maximum number of hours allowed for an attendance.
+2. Enable **Automatically Check-Out Employees** and set a **tolerance** in hours.
-3. Go to *Attendances > Manage Attendances > Attendances*.
+3. Go to *Attendances ▸ Manage Attendances ▸ Attendances*.
-4. Attendance are automatically closed if they have remained open for longer than specified in the setting.
+4. The system will automatically check out any open attendance if the total hours worked in the day (including past check-ins) exceeds the defined hours per day plus the tolerance.

 Bug Tracker
 ===========